victorolivo24/NBA-defense-optimizer/docs/implementation_log.md

 # Implementation Log

-This document is the interview and presentation log for the project.
-It records what the system is trying to do, what was actually implemented, what failed, what was changed, and what the current metrics mean.
+This document records what the system is trying to do, what was implemented, what failed, what changed, and what the current metrics mean.

 ## Project Framing